Parallel server systems with cancel-on-completion redundancy: Model and asymptotic regime

-We say that the process $W^n(\cdot)$ [resp. $x^n(\cdot)$] is {\em stable} if it is {\em positive Harris recurrent}, which for this process simply means that the expected time to return to the empty state (after leaving it) is finite.
-Obviously, $W^n(\cdot)$ is stable if and only if $x^n(\cdot)$ is.
+We say that the process $W^n(\cdot)$ [resp. $x^n(\cdot)$] is {\em stable} if it is {\em positive Harris recurrent}, which for this process simply means that the empty state is reachable from any other state w.p.1 and the expected time to return to the empty state (after leaving it) is finite. \sasha{(For a general definition of positive Harris recurrence, cf. \cite{Dai95, Bramson-book}.)} Obviously, $W^n(\cdot)$ is stable if and only if $x^n(\cdot)$ is.
 Note that, trivially, a finite-frame system is always stable.
-For the infinite-frame system, due to the fact that the system is non-work-conserving, the stability condition is not automatic and non-trivial.
+For the infinite-frame system, due to the fact that the system is non-work-conserving, the stability condition is not automatic and is non-trivial.

-Given that it is irreducible, {\em the process $W^n(\cdot)$ [resp. $x^n(\cdot)$] is stable if and only if it has unique stationary distribution.} If the process is stable, let $W^n(\infty)$ [resp. $x^n(\infty)$] be a random element with values in $\R^n$ [resp., in $\cx^{pr} \subset \cx$], whose distribution is the stationary distribution of the process; in other words, it is a random process state in the stationary regime.
-We also adopt the convention that $W^{n}(\infty) = (\infty,\ldots,\infty)$ for an unstable process.
+Stability of the process $W^n(\cdot)$ [resp. $x^n(\cdot)$] implies that it has unique stationary distribution.
+If the process is stable, let $W^n(\infty)$ [resp. $x^n(\infty)$] be a random element with values in $\R^n$ [resp., in $\cx^{pr} \subset \cx$], whose distribution is the stationary distribution of the process; in other words, it is a random process state in the stationary regime. \sasha{(Due to the process renewal structure, with absolutely continuous distribution of a renewal cycle duration, the stability also implies the convergence $W^n(t) \Rightarrow W^n(\infty)$ [or $x^n(t) \Rightarrow x^n(\infty)$] starting any proper initial state.)} We also adopt a convention that $W^{n}(\infty) = (\infty,\ldots,\infty)$ for an unstable process.